MightyCall Mobile MightyCall Mobile AppGoogle Play

 User reviews

-Reviewers were very happy with customer support but some complained of glitches in the system.
+Reviewers were very happy with customer support, but some complained about system glitches.

 7. Ooma

-Ooma is a service which offers both residential and business-oriented plans.
-As our list is focused on business tools, we will only be discussing the latter.
+Ooma offers both residential and business-oriented plans.
+As our list focuses on business tools, we will only discuss the latter.

 Why we picked it

-As a company with a lot of different offerings for both home and business solutions, you may worry that they are not focused enough on being a great VoIP option.
-But fret not: their plethora of features shows that they made sure to put out a finely crafted product.
+As a company with many offerings for both home and business solutions, you may worry that they are not sufficiently focused on being a great VoIP option.
+But fret not: their plethora of features shows they put out a finely crafted product.

 Best for